azoth-lang/azoth.language.reference/src/value-declarations.md

 slicing works.
 An array is a pseudo reference that internally contains a length and a reference to the start of the array slice.

-### Move Value Types
+### Drop Value Types

-Since value types can act like references, it is critical that they be able to act like references to move types.
-This is what declaring a value `move` does.
-Obviously, their will be copies of the value but moving it and recovering isolation will ensure that there is only one reference to the object referenced by the value and allow it to be destructed.
+Since value types can act like references, it is critical that they be able to act like references to drop types.
+This is what declaring a value `drop` does.
+Obviously, their will be copies of the value but moving it and recovering isolation will ensure that there is only one reference to the object referenced by the value and allow it to be dropped.

 ## Record Values